vmolab/solx/docs/src/03-standard-json.md

       // -z: all optimizations for bytecode size
       // Default: 3.
       "mode": "3",
-      // Optional, solx-only: Re-run the compilation with "mode": "z" if the compilation with "mode": "3" exceeds the EVM bytecode size limit.
+      // Optional, solx-only: Re-run the compilation with "mode": "z" if the initial compilation exceeds the EVM bytecode size limit.
-      // Used on a per-contract basis and applied automatically, so some contracts will end up compiled with "mode": "3", and others with "mode": "z".
+      // Used on a per-contract basis and applied automatically, so some contracts will end up compiled in the initial mode, and others with "mode": "z".
-      // Default: false.
+      // Default: true.
-      "sizeFallback": false
+      "sizeFallback": true
     },

     // Optional: Sorted list of remappings.